 Excel Agility: Chart Speed Tips

-- Exploring the Recommended Charts feature in Excel 2013 and later.
+- Adding/removing chart features rapidly by way of the improved chart interface in Excel 2013 and later.

 - Define how to save time by copying chart formatting between charts and using chart templates.

 - Apply new charting capabilities in Excel 2013 and later.

 NASBA Field of Study: